 “Until getting here,” she said, “I was the only one rooting for me.”

-In addition to being a full-time student, Mangum still works about 55 hours most weeks, at a Pearl Street Starbucks, where she’s a morning shift supervisor, and as a helicopter flight nurse with Denver Health.
+In addition to being a full-time student, Mangum still works long hours most weeks, many of them at a Pearl Street Starbucks, where she’s a morning shift supervisor.
 On average, she sleeps between four and five hours a night.
 Last semester she took epidemiology, immunology, public health and medical sociology.
 She’s seeking a translator’s certificate in Spanish to set herself up for international work.

 The goal was college; getting there was up to her.
 The route was hazy and often is for first-generation students.